Canop/termimad/README.md

 * [broot](https://github.com/Canop/broot) is a file manager and uses termimad for its help screen, status information and event management

+* [bacon](https://github.com/Canop/bacon) is a background Rust compiler.
+It uses Termimad for display and event management

-* [lfs](https://github.com/Canop/lfs) is a linux utility displaying file systems.
+* [dysk](https://github.com/Canop/dysk) is a terminal utility displaying file systems.
 Termimad templates are used to show the data in tables

+* [Humility](https://github.com/oxidecomputer/humility) is a debugger for embedded systems.
+It uses Termimad to print Markdown documentation with the `humility doc` subcommand

 * [SafeCloset](https://github.com/Canop/safecloset) is a secret safe.
 Its TUI uses Termimad a lot, especially inputs

 * [Rhit](https://github.com/Canop/rhit) is a nginx log analyzer.
 Termimad templates are used to show the data in tables

-* [bacon](https://github.com/Canop/bacon) is a background Rust compiler.
-It uses Termimad for display and event management

 * [lapin](https://github.com/Canop/lapin) is a terminal game.
 It uses Termimad for display and event management

 * [backdown](https://github.com/Canop/backdown) is a file deduplicator.
 It uses Termimad to print on screen and ask questions

-* [Humility](https://github.com/oxidecomputer/humility) is a debugger for embedded systems.
-It uses Termimad to print Markdown documentation with the `humility doc` subcommand

 If you're the author of another application using Termimad, please tell me.